Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

 \begin{theorem} There exists a randomized algorithm that given integers $n$ and $k$ with $n \geq 2k$ and an oracle access to a coloring of the vertices of the Schrijver graph $S(n,k)$ with $n-2k+1$ colors, runs in time $n^{O(1)} \cdot k^{O(k)}$ and returns a monochromatic edge with high probability. \end{theorem}

-A few remarks about Theorem~\ref{thm:AlgoKneserNew} are in order here. \begin{itemize} \item The algorithmic task of finding a monochromatic edge in the Schrijver graph $S(n,k)$ given a coloring of its vertices with $n-2k+1$ colors is at least as hard as that of finding a monochromatic edge in the Kneser graph $K(n,k)$ given such a coloring.
-Indeed, $S(n,k)$ is an induced subgraph of $K(n,k)$ with the same chromatic number.
+A few remarks about Theorem~\ref{thm:AlgoKneserNew} are in order here. \begin{itemize} \item The study of the fixed-parameter tractability of the $\SchrijverP$ problem is motivated by its $\PPA$-hardness proved in~\cite{Haviv22-FISC}. \item The $\SchrijverP$ problem is at least as hard as the $\KneserP$ problem.
+Indeed, the Schrijver graph $S(n,k)$ is an induced subgraph of the Kneser graph $K(n,k)$ with the same chromatic number.
 Therefore, the $\KneserP$ problem can be solved by applying an algorithm for the $\SchrijverP$ problem to the restriction of a coloring of a Kneser graph to its Schrijver subgraph.
-This implies that Theorem~\ref{thm:AlgoKneserNew} strengthens the fixed-parameter tractability result of~\cite{Haviv22}, and yet achieves the same asymptotic dependence on $k$ in the running time. \item In contrast to the current situation of the $\KneserP$ problem~\cite{DengFK17}, the $\SchrijverP$ problem is known to be $\PPA$-complete~\cite{Haviv21}.
-Hence, the study of its fixed-parameter tractability is motivated in a stronger sense. \item As mentioned earlier, the Schrijver graph $S(n,k)$ was shown in~\cite{SchrijverKneser78} to be vertex-critical.
+This implies that Theorem~\ref{thm:AlgoKneserNew} in particular implies that the $\KneserP$ problem is also fixed-parameter tractable with respect to the parameter $k$. \item As mentioned earlier, the Schrijver graph $S(n,k)$ was shown in~\cite{SchrijverKneser78} to be vertex-critical.
 It follows that for every vertex $A$ of the graph $S(n,k)$, there exists a coloring of its vertices with $n-2k+1$ colors, for which only edges that are incident with $A$ are monochromatic.
 An algorithm for the $\SchrijverP$ problem, while running on such an input coloring, must be able to find an edge that is incident with this specified vertex $A$.
 Nevertheless, the algorithm given in Theorem~\ref{thm:AlgoKneserNew} manages to do so in running time much smaller than the number of vertices, provided that $n$ is sufficiently larger than $k$. \item Borrowing the terminology of the area of parameterized complexity, our algorithm for the $\SchrijverP$ problem can be viewed as a randomized polynomial Turing kernelization algorithm for the problem (see, e.g.,~\cite[Chapter~22]{KernelBook19}).
 Namely, the problem of finding a monochromatic edge in a Schrijver graph $S(n,k)$ can essentially be reduced by a randomized efficient algorithm to finding a monochromatic edge in a Schrijver graph $S(n',k)$ for $n' = O(k^4)$.
-This aspect of the algorithm is common to the algorithm for the $\KneserP$ problem given in~\cite{Haviv22} (see~\cite[Section~3.4]{Haviv22} for the details). \end{itemize}
+For the $\KneserP$ problem, we provide a tighter analysis, allowing us to efficiently reduce the problem of finding a monochromatic edge in a Kneser graph $K(n,k)$ to finding such an edge in $K(n',k)$ for $n' = O(k^3)$.
+See Section~\ref{sec:kernel} for the precise details. \item The analysis of the algorithm given in Theorem~\ref{thm:AlgoKneserNew} relies on structural properties of induced subgraphs of Schrijver graphs (see Section~\ref{sec:properties}).
+The proofs involve an idea recently applied by Frankl and Kupavskii~\cite{FrankK20} in the study of maximal degrees in induced subgraphs of Kneser graphs as well as some tools developed by Istrate, Bonchis, and Craciun~\cite{IstrateBC21} in the context of Frege propositional proof systems.
+An overview of the proof of Theorem~\ref{thm:AlgoKneserNew} is given in Section~\ref{sec:overview}. \end{itemize}